vipul2802/o365hq.com/content/blog/UI-UX of the new Office 365 Suite.md

 [article](https://medium.com/microsoft-design/designing-for-power-simplicity-9cddec615567)
 **Designing for Power & Simplicity.
-How we evolved the Microsoft Office 365 user experience to support a more simple, powerful, and intelligent suite of connected products.** He explained what Office 365 and Office will look like with the new UI.
+How we evolved the Microsoft Office 365 user experience to support a more simple, powerful, and intelligent suite of connected products.** He explained what Microsoft 365 and Office will look like with the new UI.

-Tendril was approached to conceptualize and create a film for the Microsoft Ignite Conference that showcased the simple, powerful, and intelligent UI/UX of the new Office 365 Suite.
+Tendril was approached to conceptualize and create a film for the Microsoft Ignite Conference that showcased the simple, powerful, and intelligent UI/UX of the new Microsoft 365 Suite.

 Also, Tendril dove deep into the software, constructing and deconstructing the various advancements into an animated visual